Skip to Content

 An issue where the log status remapper did not accept numeric severity values from OpenTelemetry sources and JSON loggers has been fixed.
 The status remapper now accepts numeric severity values that follow the OpenTelemetry severity numbering scheme, from 1 through 24.

-Fix for OpenTelemetry attribute keys containing dots
+Bug fix: OpenTelemetry attribute keys containing dots were incorrectly split

-Fix for premature logout when accepting an invitation
+Bug fix: Premature logout when accepting an invitation

 An issue where accepting an invitation could log you out before your account was fully provisioned, leaving you without permissions, has been fixed.